nniikon/Hash-Table/README.md

         return elem.value
 return -1
 ```
-The new time is 4.78 * 10^10 ticks, which is a 64.5% improvement.
+The new time is (4.76 +- 0.03) $\cdot \ 10^{10}$ ticks, which is a 64.5% improvement.
 This is a classic __space–time tradeoff__, as it requires up to 8 times more memory.
 Also, it only works for at max 16-byte words.

 ## Using hashes

 Because even after optimizing `strcmp` it still ruins performance,
 we should try to use it as little as possible.
 The idea is quite simple.
-When a collision occurs, it just means that the string hashes have the same remainders after division by size.
+When a collision occurs, in most scenarios, the complete 64-bit hashes will be different, despite having the same remainder from size division.
-And in most cases, the *full 64-bit* hashes will be different.
+This allows us to save some time by first comparing the full hashes, and only using `strcmp` afterwards.

+> Note that while 64-bit hash collisions are extremely rare, we still cannot afford to not check them.

-The execution time with this optimization is 3.93 * 10^10 ticks, which is a 22% improvement.
+The execution time with this optimization is (3.96 +- 0.04) $\cdot \ 10^{10}$ ticks, which is a 22% improvement.

 ### Further optimizations